f1337/f1337.github.io/thought-larder/cross-team-huddle.md

 ## QOTD (optional)

-It's optional, but I like to kick the meeting off with some
+It's optional, but I like to kick the meeting off with something from [@EthicsInBricks](https://twitter.com/EthicsInBricks), [Programming Wisdom](https://twitter.com/CodeWisdom)

 ## Workstream Review (5m)